cubewise-code/tm1py/docs/README.md

 2. **Tagging a Commit:**

-    When a commit is tagged with v* (e.g., v1.0.0), the documentation is deployed as a versioned release.
+    When a commit is tagged with x.x or x.x.x (e.g., 2.0 or 2.0.1), the documentation is deployed as a versioned release.

 3. **Manual Trigger:**